chinamike65/hugo-tuolesi/content/book5/book5en.md

 Buddhist guardian

-**Chapter 4 - Dharma-No-Self and the Bodhisattva's Additional Path**
+**Chapter 4 - Dharma of No-Self and the Bodhisattva's Additional Path**

 "Sariputra is the emptiness of all dharmas"

 The explicit meaning of this sutra is that the Dharma has no self, and the implicit meaning is that the Bodhisattva practices the Way, so let’s talk about the explicit meaning first.

-The first section of law without me
+Section 1 - law without me

 Here is the "law without me".

 This "dharma" is different from the Dharma in "Buddha, Dharma and Sangha", which here refers to all things in the universe, everything, and everything is the Dharma.